is-bio/is-bio/docs/GitHub_App.md

 For example, make a copy of `README.md` in the directory `/published` and make some changes to the file.
 Then `git commit` and `git push`.

 - Visit https://your-domain.com/ to see if the article is displayed successfully.
+You should see your **first post** published on your blog site.

 If not, you can go to the GitHub App settings page, click `Advanced`, and check `Recent Deliveries` to see if there is an error.